mjpieters/RummikubConsole/README.md

 The original models described by Den Hertog and Hulshof assume that all possible sets that meet the minimum length requirements and can't be split up are desirable outcomes.

-However, any set containing at least one joker which is longer than the minimal run in effect contains a redundant joker, something you wouldn't want to leave on the table for the next player to use.
+However, any group set (tiles with the same number but with different colours) containing at least one joker, but which is longer than the minimal run, in effect contains a redundant joker, something you wouldn't want to leave on the table for the next player to use.
+The same applies to run sets (tiles of the same colour but with consecutive numbers), that are longer than the minimal set length but start or end with a joker.
 In this implementation, such sets are omitted from the possible options.

 The implementation also includes a solver for the initial move, where you can only